« Visit Fantastic Pest Control

 Do spiders hibernate?

 Contrary to popular belief, most spider species do not invade our homes when the temperatures drop.
 Some species of spiders actually do hibernate, while most simply die off if it gets too cold.
-Otherwise, they may seek some outdoor shelter and survive through the winter because spiders are cold-blooded and more adapted to it than us humans.
+Otherwise, they may seek some outdoor shelter and survive through the winter because spiders are cold-blooded and more adapted to it than humans.

 One exception to this is the Brown Recluse Spider, which we have plenty of in the UK.
 They are most likely to try and hide inside your home.
 On the other hand, most spiders that hang from cobwebs in your home have been there before the winter.

-One thing you should know is that spiders lay eggs before the winter and the eggs can survive the cold temperatures and emerge as adults in spring.
+One thing you should know is that spiders lay eggs before the winter, and the eggs can survive the cold temperatures and emerge as adults in spring.

 Do flies hibernate?

 The larvae or pupae of the flies can survive through the winter in a dormant state.
-Adult flies have a lifespan of no more than 15-24 days and they do not hibernate.
+Adult flies have a lifespan of no more than 15-24 days, and they do not hibernate.
 What may happen is that the female adults lay eggs in warm places in autumn.

-Do fleas die in winter?
+Where do fleas go in the winter?

 Do wasps hibernate in winter?

-Yes, they do.
-Come autumn, wasps seek warm places where they can spend the coldest months.
-Naturally, many of the wasps from a nest die off in autumn but the ones that survive must hibernate.
-Very often the ones that survive are the queen wasps so they can begin the nest anew when the time comes.
+Very often, the ones that survive are the queen wasps so they can begin the nest anew when the time comes.
 Wasps hibernate in hollow trees or holes in buildings’ structures.
 They will not enter your home in seek of shelter.

 Check also: